Oct. 26, 2005 V.I. residents will probably see their electric bills go up another $3 to $5 this month.

 He asked whether allowing WAPA to make automatic raises was not stopping its motivation for doing business less expensively.

 Verne David said he was upset because WAPA was "ram-rodding" the issue through at the last minute.
-He told Nellon Bowry, WAPA's chief financial officer, "You knew this would happen a year ago," he said, adding, "I am tired of this ram-rodding and them coming in with petitions at the zero hour."
+He told Nellon Bowry, WAPA's chief financial officer, "You knew this would happen a year ago," adding, "I am tired of this ram-rodding and them coming in with petitions at the zero hour."

 WAPA had sent its petition for an extension a day before this month's PSC meeting was scheduled.